evekeen/ivkin.dev/content/post/my-startup-journey-challenges-and-the-battle-for-intellectual-property.md

 cases for future testing.

 Pretty quickly the Trello board was not enough, so I've introduced Jira Kanban board to the team.
 That was it - the "co-founder" was thrilled that she could see the project roadmap and the progress of the team.
-I've also introduced the concept of sprints and weekly planning meetings.
+I've also introduced the concept of sprints and bi-weekly planning meetings.

 It was hard doing everything myself, and despite one engineer staying as an intern, I soon realized he was not doing anything.
 I decided to bring someone good to the project.
 One of my ex-co-workers was super interested and just quit his job.
 I initiated onboarding him to the team.
 However,